 Species Champion asks Members of the Scottish Parliament (MSPs) to lend political support to the protection of Scotland’s threatened wildlife by becoming ‘Species Champions.’
-The project is supported by the LINK Species Champion Coordinator, supporting the LINK’s Wildlife Subgroup in the development of the initiative.
-They can be contacted via email here.
+The project is supported by the LINK Nature Advocacy Officer, Juliet Caldwell supporting the LINK’s Wildlife Group in the development of the initiative.
+Juliet can be contacted via email here.

 At present, 105 MSPs have become Species Champions.